-EPA also notes in the preamble that:
+EPA noted in the preamble to the proposed rule that:

 ...
 Arkansas has repealed and removed Reg.
-19.1004(H) under State law; however, Reg.
+19.1004(H) under state law; however, Reg.
 19.602 remains as a state-only provision applicable only under the Arkansas law.
 The Reg.
 19.602 provisions do not apply to actions brought by EPA or citizens to enforce excess emission violations.